 Every fall I look forward to making this apple cake.
 While it’s a Jewish High Holy Day tradition (especially for Rosh Hashanah), the cake has universal appeal.
 I have no idea when I first began making it, except that it has been a staple at my Rosh Hashanah dinners for decades.

 Moist and sweet without being overbearing, you could serve this apple cake with whipped cream or ice cream on the side.
 But honestly, it’s so good on its own, I don’t know why you would bother.
-No fancy icing either – I simply sprinkle confectioner’s (powdered) sugar on top, as I do for my poppy seed cake.
+No fancy icing either – I usually just sprinkle confectioner’s (powdered) sugar on top, as I do for my poppy seed cake.
+You can make this cake ahead of time and freeze it, well wrapped, for a week or longer.
+But I warn you, the smell is divine.
+You may not be able to resist taking a taste before you put it away.

 While the Rosh Hashanah has a spiritual side, it is Jewish, so there is food too – and plenty of it.
-(Even the Yom Kippur fast is followed by a delicious meal.)
 Traditionally, Rosh Hashanah foods include apples (of which this cake has plenty), honey, and other sweets to make for a sweet new year.

 The ingredients for this apple cake are simple and inexpensive.

 Plus, if you have “fear-of baking”, then this is the dessert for you.
 The conventional wisdom is that baking is an exacting process, requiring sifting and exacting measurements.
 Not so with this cake.
-It does not require sifting and you can breathe easy about the measurements.
-You won’t ruin the result if your measurements are a bit off.
+It requires neither sifting nor precision.

 Finally, if you are kosher this cake is for you.
 (The rules of kashrut do not allow butter or other dairy in a meal that includes meat.)
 This cake is dairy-free.
 That makes it pareve, and perfect for your meat meal.

-To see how easy it is to make this Jewish Apple Cake, check out the video:
+To see how easy it is to make this Jewish Apple Cake, check out the video in the recipe card below.

 Apple Cake